 There is no one specific diet that acts as a catchall for Parkinson’s.

 However, the Parkinson’s Foundation encourages a balanced diet and suggests that it helps with the effectiveness of other treatments while alleviating motor symptoms and slowing disease progression.

-(or avoiding ) or simply some specific , caregivers who consult a on the impact of nutrition on ’s are sure to find aid in their care plan.
+Whether the patient may benefit from weight loss (or avoiding weight loss) or simply some specific dietary changes, caregivers who consult a dietitian on the impact of nutrition on symptoms of Parkinson’s are sure to find aid in their care plan.